 Our conservation plan was written by Kate Parsons and Nick Pitel, both of the USDA- NRCS located in Pittsfield.
 Our forest management plan was written by State Foresters, Tom Ryan and Scott Shove, both of the Department of Conservation Recreation.
 The many diversities of flora and fauna, along with the geological terrain, river and wetlands and wildlife, all aspects of Outdoor Education can be researched and studied here.

 The Williams River slowly flows through the property, the riparian areas and the wetlands are thick with invasive grasses & shrubs.
 The habitats of turtles, frogs, ducks, kingfishers and a variety of fish & water fowl are being overgrown and threatened.
 Our mission is to protect, our natural resources, enhance & restore native plants, and riparian areas.

-With the help of these State Conservation Programs, and incentives for landowners and other nonprofits, the delicate, varied ecosystems that make up our unique Western Massachusetts forests, will be protected.
 By creating an educational and informational center, directed towards education, research and hands on learning opportunities, the next generation will be able to understand and prevent environmental ignorance, for generations to come.